Krishnarajapuram railway station

-Krishnarajapuram railway station, also known as Krishnarajapura railway station (station code: KJM) is a suburb station located in Krishnarajapuram which is located about 14 km away from KSR Bengaluru station.
-It is one of the important railway station serving the Bengaluru metropolitan area and most of the trains have a stop here.
+Krishnarajapuram railway station, also known as Krishnarajapura railway station (station code: KJM) is a suburban station located in Krishnarajapuram which is situated about 14 km away from KSR Bengaluru station.
+It is one of the important railway stations serving the Bengaluru metropolitan area and most of the trains have a stop here.

 Some of the major routes include to the places of Howrah, Chennai Central, and Patna Jn.
-Some of the popular trains traveling to Bengaluru are Lal Bagh Express (12608) to Chennai operating 7 times a week, Kanyakumari Express (16526) to Kanyakumari operating 7 times a week, Chennai operating 6 times a week (Except Wednesdays) and (22625) Chennai–KSR Bengaluru Double Decker Express to Bengaluru operating 7 times a week.
+Some of the popular trains traveling to Bengaluru are Lal Bagh Express (12608) to Chennai, operating 7 times a week; Kanyakumari Express (16526) to Kanyakumari operating 7 times a week; Chennai operating 6 times a week (except Wednesdays) and (22625) Chennai–KSR Bengaluru Double Decker Express to Bengaluru operating 7 times a week.

 Location

 Krishnarajapuram railway station (station code: KJM) is located at the junction of the Old Madras Road (NH 4) and Outer Ring Road, Bangalore.
 The cable-stayed bridge of Old Madras Road crosses the tracks just near the station.